JeroAgullo/fundamental_valuation/README.md

-# 🔥Fundamental Valuation using Python
+# Fundamental Valuation using Python
 Welcome to yet another boring finance project - except this one is spiced with Python and data-driven bitterness.
 We're going to dissect NVIDIA’s (NVDA) financial guts using the Yahoo Finance API via the yfinance library, because scraping data like it is 2010 is a hobby of people who enjoy pain.

 Questions?
 Complaints?
 Passive-aggressive praise?
 Here is how to blackmail me: jeronimo.civil@gmail.com